jhviggo/world-of-zindria/Session notes/Session 32 day 64.md

 We leave the camp by the other exit and come out to a more peaceful place with green bushes and stuff.
 We have a greater short rest.

-We continue traveling towards [[Master Whitmoore]] and we're trying to find the right entrance.
+We continue traveling towards [[Master Whitmoore (dead)]] and we're trying to find the right entrance.
 The hunter finds the entrance after a while.
 There's a huge open cave.
 There are signs of activity by the entrance.
 We're at the [[wailing caverns]].
 We can hear a low wailing sound going through the cave.
 The hunter will go back to his camp and not lead us further.
 The tells us that Master Whitmoore is a wizard and he probably has counter measures/traps.